Quantum Link Homology via Trace Functor I: Quantization of the annular link homology

-\begin{repeattheorem}{Theorem}{thm:q-ann-hom} Assume an~annular link $\widehat T$ is a~closure of an~$(n,n)$-tangle $T$.
-Then the~homotopy type of $\qHoHom (\CKmod T; \CKalg n)$ is a~triply graded invariant of $\widehat T$, which is projectively functorial with respect to annular link cobordisms.
-Moreover, it admits an~action of the~quantum group $\Uqsl 2$ that commutes with the~differential and the~maps induced by annular link cobordisms intertwine this action. \end{repeattheorem} \begin{proof} By the~definition of $\FqAKh$ we have that $\qHoHom(\CKmod T; \CKalg n) = \FqAKh\KhBracket{\widehat T}$.
-The~functor $\FqAKh$ takes values in the~category of representations of $\Uqsl 2$ due to Theorem~\ref{thm:BBNq(A)-vs-TL}.
-The~thesis follows from projective functoriality of the~formal Khovanov bracket. \end{proof}
+\begin{itheorem} The~quantum annular homology $\qAKh(L)$ is a~triply graded invariant of an~annular link $L$, which is $q$--projectively functorial with respect to annular link cobordisms.
+Moreover, it admits an~action of the~quantum group $\Uqsl 2$ that commutes with the~differential and the~maps induced by annular link cobordisms intertwine this action. \end{itheorem} \begin{proof} It follows from Proposition~\ref{prop:qKhBracket-functorial} that the~functor $\qAKhCom(\blank) := \FqAKh\KhBracket\blank_q$ is $q$--projective functor and the~action of $\Uqsl 2$ follows from Theorem~\ref{thm:TL-is-aBNq}. \end{proof}

-It was conjectured in \cite{AnnKhAsTrace} that Hochschild homology of the~Chen--Khovanov complexes recovers the~annular chain complex, with a~proof for the~algebras $\CKalg{n,1}$, the~next--to--highest weight subalgebra of $\CKalg n$.
-The~conjecture follows from Theorem~\ref{thm:BBNq(A)-vs-TL}.
+It was conjectured in \cite{AnnKhAsTrace} that the~Hochschild homology of Chen--Khovanov complexes recovers the~annular chain complexes, with a~proof for the~algebras $\CKalg{1,n-1}$, the~next--to--highest weight subalgebra of $\CKalg n$.
+The~conjecture follows from Theorem~\ref{thm:TL-is-aBNq} and the~computation of Hochschild homology in Corollary~\ref{cor:qHH-of-CK(T)}.